shapeblue/hackerbook/1-user.md

 CloudStack has a query based HTTP API endpoint that can be used to access and use the management server.
 There are two common modes of access:

-- UI: The CloudStack UI is a jQuery based single page app.
+- UI: The CloudStack UI is a VueJS and Ant Design.
 The UI is by default accessible at `http://<ip>:8080/client`.
 - CLI: The CloudStack cloudmonkey (cmk) is the official CLI, it can be installed on Linux, Mac and Windows to access the API endpoint by default at